JingwenLuo7/ComplexSystem/Project_BlockII/Project_Summary.md

 1. Definition of the model
    1) Model representation (Fig.1)
-      - $P$ : body weight (in excess of a basal reference value)
+      - $P$: body weight (in excess of a basal reference value)
         - increases with dietary intake $Q$  at a rate $aQ$
         - decreases due to energy dissipation at a rate that saturates at a maximum value $b$
-      - $Q$ : dietary intake
+      - $Q$: dietary intake
         - increase at a maximum rate $V_1$
         - decrease at a maximum rate $V_2R$.
-      - $R$ : cognitive restraint (the degree of resolution to lose weight, reduce the amount of dietary intake Q once weight P becomes too large)
+      - $R$: cognitive restraint (the degree of resolution to lose weight, reduce the amount of dietary intake Q once weight P becomes too large)
         - increase at a maximum rate $V_3P$ caused by an increase in $P$.
         - decreases at a maximum rate $V_4$ due to habituation.
       - Note: